This classic veal scallopini with piccata sauce comes together quickly and is easy to master. Tried and true recipe!

 To make the sauce for veal piccata use the same pan in which you cooked the cutlets.

 Deglaze.
-Add wine to the skillet and gently scrape up all the brown bits from the bottom.
+Add wine to the skillet and gently scrape all the brown bits from the bottom.
 Allow the wine to simmer to reduce by half.

 Make the base.
 Add the chicken stock to the reduced wine or add the chicken base and about three quarters of a cup of water.
 Mix well.
 Add the lemons and simmer for a minute or two (if using stock simmer longer to reduce the liquid).